o3de/o3de.org/content/docs/user-guide/gems/reference/ros2/_index.md

 ## Clone this repository

-Clone the gem repository from Github:
+The ROS 2 Gem lives in the [`o3de/o3de-extras`](https://github.com/o3de/o3de-extras) repository.
+Clone the GitHub repository to your machine:

 ```
 git clone https://github.com/o3de/o3de-extras
 ```

-## Building

-The Gem is built through building a project which uses it.
-Make sure to [source your ROS 2 workspace](https://docs.ros.org/en/humble/Tutorials/Configuring-ROS2-Environment.html#source-the-setup-files) before building.

 ## Adding Gem to your project

-To use O3DE ROS 2 Gem in your project, you need to register the Gem with O3DE.
-First, clone this repository.
-Then, in O3DE folder:
+To use the ROS 2 Gem in your O3DE project, you need to register the Gem with O3DE.
+Then, you can enable the Gem in your project.
+Run the following commands from the O3DE folder:
 ```
 scripts/o3de.sh register --gem-path <PATH_TO_CLONED_O3DE_EXTRAS>/Gems/ROS2
 scripts/o3de.sh enable-gem -gn ROS2 -pp <PATH_TO_YOUR_PROJECT>
 ```

+For more information, refer to [Adding and Removing Gems](/docs/user-guide/project-config/add-remove-gems/) and [Registering Gems](/docs/user-guide/project-config/register-gems/).

+## Building

+The ROS 2 Gem is built when you build an O3DE project and enable the ROS 2 Gem.
+For more information, refer to [Project Creation](/docs/welcome-guide/create/) and [Adding and Removing Gems in a Project](/docs/user-guide/project-config/add-remove-gems/).
+Make sure to [source your ROS 2 workspace](#source-your-ros-2-workspace) before building.

 ## Example project

-You can test O3DE ROS 2 Gem with [this project](https://github.com/o3de/RobotVacuumSample).
-It will allow you to run robot navigation.
+You can test O3DE ROS 2 Gem with the [Robot Vacuum Sample](https://github.com/o3de/RobotVacuumSample) project.
+This project allows you to run robot navigation.
 All necessary assets are included.

 ## User Guides